UMT 20x25 black / N38 - board holder

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-It's also worth noting that miniscule components of these magnets are able to be problematic in medical diagnosis after entering the body.
+- Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+It's also worth noting that miniscule components of these products are able to hinder the diagnostic process in case of swallowing.

 Dust and powder from neodymium magnets are flammable.